btf-org/flank-docs/docs/results.md

 - 60-person SaaS company
 - 350-person marketplace (with a warehouse)

-Even at different sizes/stages, the effect has been the same:
+In a way, we've been surprised -- even at different sizes/stages, the effect of Flank has been the same:

 **Eliminating tools, meetings, and messages.**